 Community Impact Grants

-Through this signature grant program, the Community Foundation honors the more than 37 donors and/or donor families who created permanently endowed funds with the Community Foundation.
+Through this signature grant program, the Community Foundation honors the donors and/or donor families who created permanently endowed funds with the Community Foundation.
 We honor our fundholders’ intent to connect their philanthropic legacies with issues currently impacting our community’s quality of life.

 We refer to the nonprofit organizations that have received a grant from the Community Foundation as “grantees,” but our signature term is “tribe” or “grantee tribe,” to distinguish the group.